marcky168/TechManager/README.md

 # TechManager

-A PowerShell-based IT management tool for VCA hospital networks.
+A PowerShell-based IT management tool for hospital networks.

 ## Security Notice